Patten & Patten Inc. TN Reduces Stock Holdings in Truist Financial Co. (NYSE:TFC)

-Patten & Patten Inc. TN decreased its position in Truist Financial Co.
-(NYSE:TFC – Free Report) by 10.7% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 180,633 shares of the insurance provider’s stock after selling 21,566 shares during the period.
-Patten & Patten Inc. TN’s holdings in Truist Financial were worth $5,168,000 as of its most recent SEC filing.
+Patten & Patten Inc. TN lowered its stake in shares of Truist Financial Co.
+(NYSE:TFC – Free Report) by 10.7% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 180,633 shares of the insurance provider’s stock after selling 21,566 shares during the period.
+Patten & Patten Inc. TN’s holdings in Truist Financial were worth $5,168,000 at the end of the most recent reporting period.

 Other institutional investors have also recently made changes to their positions in the company.
 Fairfield Bush & CO. purchased a new stake in shares of Truist Financial during the first quarter worth $25,000.
 JFS Wealth Advisors LLC boosted its holdings in shares of Truist Financial by 617.0% during the second quarter.
 JFS Wealth Advisors LLC now owns 968 shares of the insurance provider’s stock worth $29,000 after purchasing an additional 833 shares during the period.
 Quarry LP purchased a new stake in shares of Truist Financial during the first quarter worth about $32,000.
 Union Savings Bank purchased a new stake in Truist Financial in the second quarter worth about $36,000.
 Finally, PSI Advisors LLC lifted its holdings in shares of Truist Financial by 1,210.5% during the second quarter.
 PSI Advisors LLC now owns 1,245 shares of the insurance provider’s stock valued at $38,000 after purchasing an additional 1,150 shares during the last quarter.
 Hedge funds and other institutional investors own 71.11% of the company’s stock.